Chart Color Schemes

 Urraween has a typical household mix, with a fairly typical median household size

-Family households constitute 71.1% of all households, including 19.8% couples with children, 39.8% couples without children, and 10.9% single parent families.
-Non-family households comprise the remaining 28.9%, with lone person households at 26.0% and group households making up 2.7% of the total.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Family households account for 71.1% of all households, including 19.8% couples with children, 39.8% couples without children, and 10.9% single parent families.
+Non-family households make up the remaining 28.9%, with lone person households at 26.0% and group households comprising 2.7% of the total.
+The median household size is 2.3 people, which aligns with the Rest of Qld average.

 Frequently Asked Questions - Households